Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/datashare/Readme.md

 # Data Share Automation

+*This sample is now being updated and maintained in the [Enterprise Data Sharing repo](https://github.com/Azure-Samples/enterprise-data-sharing).*

 [Azure Data Share](https://azure.microsoft.com/en-us/services/data-share/) setup requires a number of steps to establish the connection between the source data and the destination.
 One of those steps is sending an invitation from a source data share account and accepting the invitation in a destination data share account.

 Through the portal UI, invitations can only be sent to email addresses and that requires the email recipient to perform some manual steps to accept the invitation and map the incoming data to the destination.
 However, the Azure Data Share SDK allows invitations to be sent to *service principals* as well, which opens up the opportunity to fully automate the process, even between different subscriptions and tenants.